nic-dgl-204-fall-2022/phat-independent-development-assignment/README.md

 - _Are things progressing as I expected?_

   > The JetBrain Academy needs to be more accurate for testing in these two final stages, especially the expected output strings.
 Although I did precisely what the requirement expect me to output, I still failed to pass the test given by them.
 In particular, each time I submitted the code, it failed for separate test cases with different error messages.
 Fortunately, I found a comment saying they passed on the third submission, even though it failed twice with different test cases and error messages.
-So I tried it and passed the test without changing anything.
+So I tried to submit it repeatedly and passed the test without changing anything.
 Most of the error message is about the wrong output of the score or the top card.
 However, I believe that my code fulfilled the requirement and passed most of the test cases.

 - _Is there anything I can, or should, do to make this more successful?_
   > The code produced for the final stage is very lengthy, which should have been completed with the IntelliJ IDEA instead of the "Code Editor" on the website.
 In particular, I try to write the code with IntelliJ IDEA and then paste it to the "Code Editor" to submit the solution.
 However, Hyperskill could not compile it, and errors occurred.
 It might be a memory issue or something that prevents the editor from compiling my code.
 Thus, I started synchronizing with the IntelliJ IDEA, which worked smoothly.
 I should try it since the beginning stages of the track.